houseparty/chef-mongodb/mongodb/README.md

 Installs and configures MongoDB, supporting:

-* Single MongoDB -- Currently tested and working with amazon linux
+* Single MongoDB
-* Replication -- Incomplete for amazon linux -- minor code changes to work with chef 9
-* Sharding -- Incomplete for amazon linux -- minor code changes to work with chef 9
+* Replication
+* Sharding
-* Replication and Sharding -- Incomplete for amazon linux -- minor code changes to work with chef 9
+* Replication and Sharding
-* 10gen repository package installation -- Currently tested and working with amazon linux
+* 10gen repository package installation

 # REQUIREMENTS:

 ## Platform:

-The cookbook aims to be platform independant, but is best tested on amazon linux systems.
+The cookbook aims to be platform independant, but is best tested on debian squeeze systems.

-The `10gen_repo` recipe configures the package manager to use 10gen's official package reposotories on Debian, Ubuntu, Redhat, CentOS, Fedora, and Amazon linux distributions.
+The `10gen_repo` recipe currently supports only the Debian and Ubuntu and Fedora and CentOS 10gen repository.
+Patches for other platforms are welcome.

 # DEFINITIONS: